averyburne/tic-tac-toe-client/README.md

 password, and sign out) as well as the gameboard which was created using bootstrap.

+### DOM/JQuery

 Once that was done, I started with the DOM manipulation using JQuery.
-I wanted to make sure I was able to actually change the screen and add Xs and Ox as the user played.
+I wanted to make sure I was able to actually change the screen and add Xs and Os as the user played.
 This is where I came accross my first big setback.
 I was not using grunt serve to test my application, so all of the premade links and scripts in the browser template were not importing the technologies I needed (like jquery), so I attempted to add the links myself, but this ended up just messing up the file paths.

+### Game logic

 After that I started working on the game logic, which was defnitely my favorite part of the project.
 I ended up deciding to hard code the winning